AdobeDocs/experience-manager-65.en/help/forms/using/style-your-adaptive-form.md

 ## Step 2: Update your adaptive form {#step-update-your-adaptive-form}

 The design displayed above requires changes in placeholder text and logo of your existing adaptive form.

-Perform the following steps to make the required changes:
+**To update your adaptive form:**

 1. Change the existing logo and text of the header.
 To remove the logo:

-    1. Open the form in form editor.
+    1. Open the form in the form editor.

        [http://localhost:4502/editor.html/content/forms/af/shipping-address-add-update-form.html](http://localhost:4502/editor.html/content/forms/af/shipping-address-add-update-form.html)